top of page

 Many of us are also in a fight for our democracies, and I've seen the disabling and distortion of nonprofits and movements by anti-resilience culture contribute directly to the rise of authoritarian populism.

 The ideologies associated with anti-resilience also seem to be hardwired anti-democratic.
-In the Rutgers study I quoted above, 35% of students exposed to common DEI content embraced dehumanizing language derived from Adolf Hitler to describe ideological opponents.
+In the Rutgers study, 35% of students exposed to common DEI content embraced dehumanizing language derived from Adolf Hitler to describe ideological opponents.
 This may help explain the high percentages of left wing youth (much higher than right wing youth!) in Anglo countries like the UK, who now support authoritarian government.

 There's ample evidence that Russian disinformation operations have identified these illiberal dynamics and promoted them generally and specifically against targets like the Women's March.
 There's also plenty of evidence that the Chinese version of Tiktok is radically different from the anglosphere version, precisely in these ways of to what extent anti-resilience culture or its opposite are promoted.
 One Kremlin official said "They think we're messing with their democracies.
 We are messing with their minds.".

 I've also fought big tech on several occasions as a democracy defender, and there's a story here too - anti-resilience culture first appeared to get going on Tumblr among young women in the US, partly in reaction to its political opposite but psychological cousin 4Chan, which became a toxic gathering point for far-right young men.
 It then migrated to Twitter in the great Tumblr diaspora and from there to TikTok and Instagram.
-There's enormous evidence that algorithmic social media amplifies the highly emotive and othering content that is the central diet of anti-resilience culture.
+There's enormous evidence, also cited in the 2026 World Happiness Report, that algorithmic social media amplifies the highly emotive and othering content that is the central diet of anti-resilience culture.
 The 'seductive elation of outrage' is another phrase that echoes through my head - it's the devastating and addictive drug that has many of our young Anglo-progressive women and men hooked.
-And so far, the DEI, HR and educational "experts" have just been making it worse.
+And so far, the DEI, HR and educational "experts" have too often just been making it worse.

 From Diagnosis to Treatment